AmandaWalter/Summer-of-Learning/Prepwork for Fall 2015 Internship.md

 On Mockups

 * What is a mockup?
 How are they used in design?
 * Think about the tradeoff between time spent planning design vs. designing as you go.
-Consider the clien't reactions to these methods as well.
+Consider the client reactions to these methods as well.
 * Use mockups to plan different kinds of web sites. (commerce, personal, large company, small business, tools/ apps)

 On the Principles of Software Engineering